foundersandcoders/accessibility-challenge/README.md

 1. Clone this repo

+We are going to copy this repository to our local environment.

 At the top of this page, click on the "Clone or download" button and copy the url shown here:

 ![where to copy url on github](./img/copy-clone-link.png)